Pydikondala/-Getting_and_Cleaning_Data/CodeBook.md

 - Reassigning the new descriptive column names to PSFinalData

 ###5.
 To create a second, independent tidy data set with the average of each variable for each activity and each subject.
--Create PSFinalDataNoactivityLabels, summarize and include mean of each variable for each activity and each subject and export it to PStidyData.txt
+- Create PSFinalDataNoactivityLabels, summarize and include mean of each variable for each activity and each subject and export it to PStidyData.txt